By Karen A. Soukiasian

 Dogs learn by association.
 When your dog associates too much or the wrong kind of licking means you will leave them, they usually learn not to become obsessive about it…or not do it in front of you.
 The message they must learn is, one or two licks…and we’re good.

-When we reward the unwanted behavior by giving attention each time they demand it, we create a behavioral issue.
+When we reward unwanted behavior by giving attention each time they demand it, we create a behavioral issue.

 By knowing when, where, and how often to respond or ignore, we curtail their demand before it becomes a relentless problem that requires behavior modification.
-The best way to do that is to simply walk away and ignore them.

 Communicating with other dogs